 - You are delighting in your ability to grip and catch yourself in challenging positions

 Most Recommended Yoga Mats of Different Thicknesses

-However, if you are looking for a mat specifically for yoga, you may want to try out a Medium mat.
+However, if you are looking for a mat specifically for yoga, you may want to try out a medium-thickness mat.
 This will help you gain traction.
 They provide slightly more support and are less slippery.
 They also allow you to take a stable, tripod head-stand.
 When you are standing, the floor comes into play a lot more than if you are on your hands and knees.
 This is one of the reasons that you may want a thicker mat.

 1/16-inch Yoga Mat